- New Zealand’s scenery

 Day 10 Christchurch-Hokitika

-Step aboard the TranzAlpine train this morning for a six-hour rail journey to Greymouth on the west coast of the South Island.
-Travel 223 kilometres through the Canterbury Plains, endless native beech forest, the majestic Southern Alps, the lush Otira Valley, and along the edge of the ice-fed Waimakariri River.
+Step aboard the TranzAlpine train this morning and journey to Greymouth on the west coast of the South Island (six hours).
+Travel through the Canterbury Plains, endless native beech forest, the majestic Southern Alps, the lush Otira Valley, and along the edge of the ice-fed Waimakariri River.
 Enjoy a picnic lunch on board as you take in epic vistas through the panoramic windows.

 Day 11 Hokitika-Franz Josef

-After breakfast, travel by coach to Franz Josef at the foot of New Zealand’s most famous glacier.
+After breakfast, travel by coach to Franz Josef at the foot of New Zealand’s most famous glacier (83 miles, two hours).
 The afternoon is at leisure to explore your surroundings.

 Enjoy dinner at the hotel this evening.
 B, D